Blackie360/AI-finance-tracker/README.md

 1. Go to [UploadThing](https://uploadthing.com/) and create an account.
 2. Create a new project in the UploadThing dashboard.
 3. In your project settings, find the `UPLOADTHING_SECRET` and `UPLOADTHING_APP_ID`.
-4. Copy these values to your `.env` file.
+4. Copy these values to your `.env` file

 ## NextAuth Configuration